 But all of these starts and stops are working against you.

 Most experiments are stopped wayyyyy before they can reach statistical significance.
-And not running your ads consistently through the course of a week or month means that you miss out on opportunities to catch your audience at the time their most ready to take action.
+And not running your ads consistently through the course of a week or month means that you miss out on opportunities to catch your audience at the time they're most ready to take action.

-What to do instead: Commit to "spend to learn", at least in the first 60-90 days of your campaign.
-It's better to have a lower budget that can run consistently over time, than a monster budget that toggles on and off like a geyser.
+What to do instead: Commit to "spend to learn," at least in the first 60-90 days of your campaign.
+It's better to have a lower budget that can run consistently over time than a monster budget that toggles on and off like a geyser.

 Ok, this one is easier to excuse, but it's no less deadly for your campaign.